 Apparently, the Thibaw family lead a rather boring life on a small pension by the British Government, hoping for their return to Burma some day.
 Looking at the palace, it does not seem they had a bad life, but then we live as much in our mental frame as in the physical ones.
 King Thibaw died here in 1916 and is buried in Ratnagiri.
 Not much is known about his descendants.

 A case of strange irony – the last emperor of India Bahadur Shah Zafar is buried in Rangoon in Burma, and their last king lies here in Ratnagiri.

-Thibaw palace needs a lot more maintenance.
+Thibaw Palace needs a lot more maintenance.
 When we visited, the whole of the ground floor was under maintenance.
-A few rooms were open as museums – they primarily had stone sculptures excavated from in and around Ratnagiri.
+A few rooms were open as museums – they primarily had stone sculptures excavated from in and around the place.
 None of them in very good condition.
-There are some old photographs of Ratnagiri and some old copper vessels in another.
+There are some old photographs of the place and some old copper vessels in another.
 How I wish ASI did some work to present our heritage better.

-Some of the trees here seem to be at least as old as the Thibaw palace that celebrated its centenary in 2010.
+Some of the trees here seem to be at least as old as the Thibaw Palace that celebrated its centenary in 2010.

 Aare-Ware – Twin beaches of Ratnagiri

 It has the unique distinction of having twin beaches – beaches that can be seen from a height.
 As you travel from the town to Ganpatipule, you would see the road going up with the lovely view of the curved beaches.
 I always enjoy watching the beaches from the top – they look so different as if waves are making a constant effort to make the sea and earth meet.
 Sometimes I feel waves are like messengers carrying the messages between the sea and the earth, or is it the sweet kiss between the two.